 You can also turn on the “Spotlight.”
 This puts a lighter shade circle around the hit, which is itself highlighted in yellow.

 What I really like about QuickSearch is that when you perform a search in Collection mode, the app searches across all the documents in the collection.
 You might not need this capability very often, but the first time you do, you’ll be glad you spent $2.99 for the app.

-It appears that Adobe will continue to supply Reader in various formats as a free utility.
-But you’ll need to subscribe to Adobe PDF Pack in order to actually work with PDFs, either converting Word and other file formats to a PDF or performing the reverse function, moving from PDF to text.
+Adobe PDF Pack is a subscription service added to its Acrobat Reader application.
+It appears that Adobe will continue to supply Reader in various formats as a free utility, but you’ll need to subscribe to Adobe PDF Pack in order to convert Word and other file formats to a PDF or performing the reverse function, exporting PDF files to Word or Excel.

-If you want to go month-to-month, you can, but it will cost you 10 bucks each month on the anniversary of your sign-up.
-You can get away a bit cheaper–$7.50 a month, but only if you let Adobe bill you a year in advance.
+If you want to go month-to-month, you can, but it will cost you $9.99 each month on the anniversary of your sign-up.
+You can get away a bit cheaper — $7.50 a month, but only if you let Adobe bill you a year in advance.

 I signed up through the App Store, and the monthly fee was billed through my iTunes account.
 The only good thing I could find with this arrangement is that it’s easy to cancel automatic monthly billing, in which case your access to the PDF Pack runs out at the end of the month in which you cancel.

 Once you are subscribed and signed in, you can do at least some of the same tasks as those available in the desktop version of Adobe Acrobat.
 You can create and export PDF files from Word and other files including Excel and PowerPoint, incorporate multiple file types into a single PDF and merge multiple PDFs into a single file.